ibm-cloud-docs/account/faqs-account.md

 * To close a Pay-As-You-Go or Subscription account, go to the [Support Center](/unifiedsupport/supportcenter), and click **Create a case** in the Contact Support center.
 Click **Account**, and select the **Cancel/close/suspend** subtopic.
 A support case is required for account security and documentation purposes.
 After your account is closed, all usage is stopped across all services running in your account, and the usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
 Closing your account can't be undone and your data is unrecoverable.

 * To close a Lite account, go to the [Account settings](/account/settings) page, and click **Close account**.
 You can reactivate your account if you upgrade to a Pay-As-You-Go or Subscription account.
 After an account is closed for 30 days, all data is deleted and all services are removed.

+* You might recieve a final invoice after you close your account due to incurred charges from the month before the account was closed.

 ## Can I log in to the console with my SoftLayer ID?
 {: #slid}
 {: faq}

 Yes, you can use your SoftLayer ID to log in to the console.
 Go to the [login page](/login){: external}, and click **Log in with SoftLayer ID**.

 ## What's a Lite pricing plan for services?
 {: #whatisliteplan}
 {: faq}

 A Lite plan is a free quota-based service plan.
 You can use a service's Lite plan to build an app without incurring any charges.
 A Lite plan might be offered on a monthly cycle that is renewed each month or on a one-off usage basis.
 Lite pricing plans are available with all account types.
 You can have one instance of a Lite plan for each service.
 For more information about Lite accounts, see [Account types](/docs/account?topic=account-liteaccount).

 ## How many apps can I build?
 {: #howmanyapps}